andizq/discminer/discminer/pca/README.md

 modes from `m=1` through `m_max`, whereas the peak fraction measures only the strongest of those modes.
 The total-power bookkeeping columns separate the axisymmetric, modeled low-order, and unresolved or higher-order contributions.

+Phase coherence and physical orientation slope are conditional on the dominant angular mode being appreciable and distinct.
+In the angular-mode figure, a normal colored marker requires `eigenimage_f_peak_total >= 0.10` and `eigenimage_mode_entropy <= 0.85`.
+The orientation slope additionally requires phase coherence of at least 0.70 and at least 10 fitted rings.
+Markers that fail these provisional quality checks use a translucent gray face with the dataset-colored edge.
+Their measurements remain in the plot and ECSV table, but should be treated with care.
+The quality check always uses the total-power peak fraction, regardless of the displayed angular normalization.

 ### Disc-plane ring geometry